 The flowers have a short calyx in an irregular tube shape, with 5 pointed teeth - 3 longer on the upper lip and 2 shorter on the lower, and 13 noticeable nerve lines.
 The corolla is pale purple with darker spots and composed of two lips, the lower lip divided into 3 lobes (and this is where the spots appear) with the center lobe much longer than the two lateral lobes, while the upper lip has two united lobes, looking like one, and acts like a hood.
 The outside of both the corolla and the calyx is hairy.
-There are two visible stamens, exerted from just beneath the upper lip and a longer single white style with a two-lobed stigma.
+There are four stamens in pairs of different lenght.
+The longer pair are exserted from just beneath the upper lip. anthers are dark purple at maturity.
+There is a longer single white style, also exserted, with a two-lobed stigma.

 Seed: Fertile flowers produce a open capsule containing 4 ovoid nutlets.